igordot/sns/README.md

 ## About

-SNS is designed to work on NYULMC HPC cluster using the Sun Grid Engine job scheduler.
+SNS is designed to work on the NYULMC HPC BigPurple cluster using the SLURM job scheduler.
+It was originally made for the Phoenix cluster with the Sun Grid Engine job scheduler and that version has been archived on the [`phoenix` branch](https://github.com/igordot/sns/tree/phoenix).
 It may require significant modifications to work in other environments.

 SNS consists of multiple routes (or workflows).